 This is by far the most important, as well as the best way you can prevent yourself from getting infected.

 Maintain proper hygiene by washing your hands frequently, rubbing them for at least 30 seconds.
 Carry around hand sanitizer or antibacterial wipes for when no soap is available.
 If you’re coughing or sneezing, wear a mask to avoid infecting others, especially in enclosed spaces like elevators or public transport.
 Don’t forget to cover your mouth and nose with your bent elbow or tissue when you cough or sneeze.
-Make sure to dispose the used tissue immediately.
+Make sure to dispose used tissue immediately.
 Also, avoid touching eyes, nose, and mouth in that hands can transfer the virus to your eyes, nose, or mouth.

 Don’t neglect your health either.
 Just because you’re young doesn’t mean you’re not susceptible to getting the disease.
 Boost your immunity by taking vitamins, doing light to moderate exercise, and getting plenty of sleep.